 Defense & indemnification clauses

-A defense and indemnification clause can be added to a subcontractor agreement.
+A defense and indemnification clause can also be added to agreement.
 A defense and indemnification clause declares that the subcontractor shall compensate the contractor for any losses or expenses incurred due to the subcontractor’s performance.
 This way, the contractor transfers the risks associated with the quality of work to the subcontractor.
 It is a defense strategy for contractors.

 Insurance, bonds, & liens

 The agreement should indicate any equipment or circumstances that are insured.
 Unforeseen events are more than likely to happen as the subcontractor undertakes their tasks; if the unforeseen events are insured, the agreement should indicate this.
 The agreement must also declare if the subcontractor is allowed to place liens on the property or on the agreement in case of late payments or non-payment.
-Most contractors opt to declare that the subcontractor cannot place a lien on the client’s property but should place it in the subcontractor agreement.
+Most contractors opt to declare that the subcontractor cannot place a lien on the client’s property but should place it in the agreement.

 A contractor can ask for guarantees on the quality of work.
 The warranty offered by the subcontractor should be explicitly stated in the agreement.
 Most reputable subcontractors will oppose the inclusion of this clause.

 Disputes are likely to occur during transactions between contractors and subcontractors.
-The subcontractor agreement should therefore include an arbitration clause that declares how disputes between the involved parties will be resolved.
+The agreement should therefore include an arbitration clause that declares how disputes between the involved parties will be resolved.
 Arbitration requires that disputes be resolved out of court, thus protecting the contractor from lawsuits whenever an issue occurs.

 Conditional payment clauses